Bnei Menashe: DNA testing results

-the absence of a genetic match still does not say that the Kuki do not have origins in the Jewish people, as it is possible that after thousands of years it is difficult to identify the traces of the common genetic origin.
+that the absence of a genetic match still does not say that the Kuki do not have origins in the Jewish people, as it is possible that after thousands of years, it is difficult to identify the traces of a common genetic origin.
 However, a positive answer can give a significant indication.

 BBC News reported, "[T]he Central Forensic Institute in Calcutta suggests that while the masculine side of the tribes bears no links to Israel, the feminine side suggests a genetic profile with Middle Eastern people that may have arisen through inter-marriage".
 The social scientist Lev Grinberg commented that "right wing Jewish groups wanted such conversions of distant people to boost the population in areas disputed by the Palestinians."

 Acceptance

 In April 2005, it was alleged by Michael Freund that the Sephardi Chief Rabbi Shlomo Amar, one of Israel's two Chief Rabbis, had formally accepted the Bnei Menashe as descendants of one of the lost tribes after putatively spending years of review of their claims and other research.
 The documentation produced formed the basis for a decision to allow the Bnei Menashe to immigrate as Jews to Israel ostensibly under the country's Law of Return, though in practice he facilitated their emigration by bypassing the regulations and legal criteria set by the Israeli Ministry of Absorption.

 The Israeli Bnei Menashe now recount that, after Avichail asked him to do so, Rabbi Amar dispatched three dayanim (religious judges) to Manipur to conduct interviews and investigate the claims of Israelite descent.
-It was, it was then alleged, on the basis of a positive report that Amar then decided to recognize them fully.
+It was then alleged, on the basis of a positive report that Amar then decided to recognize them fully.

-In 2015, an investigative reporter turned up evidence that Amar had ruled to the contrary that the Bnei Menashe were not of the 'seed of Israel', and Amar confirmed he had made no such judgement, and that they neither had Jewish ancestry nor were halakhic Jews.
+In 2015, an investigative reporter found evidence that Amar had ruled to the contrary that the Bnei Menashe were not of the 'seed of Israel', and Amar confirmed he had made no such judgement and that they neither had Jewish ancestry nor were halakhic Jews.

-Most ethnic Mizo-Kuki-Chin have rejected the Bnei Menashe claim of Jewish origin; they believe their peoples are indigenous to Asia, as supported by the Y-DNA test results.
-Academics in Israel and elsewhere also have serious questions about any Jewish ancestry for this group.